joshfix/cog-image-reader/README.md

 configurable in the future.
 The class also contains logic to prevent re-reading data from supplied byte ranges if the byte ranges fall inside of the header range that has already been read.

-This project is still very much in the prototype stage and still needs better error handling, logging, tests, etc.
+This project is still very much in the prototype stage and still needs better error handling, logging, tests, etc.  The package name aligns with the imageio-ext TIFFImageReader to take advantage of protected class members.
+There are still some private methods and variables in TIFFImageReader that require duplication of code and use of reflection in CogImageReader.

 ### Sample Debug Outputs
-Reading an entire image.
+* Reading an entire image.
 Because all tiles are contiguous, only 1 range request is made.
-The byte locations, as calculated by CogImageReader, are modified by HttpCogImageInputStream as to not re-request data that was read in the header.
+The byte locations, as calculated by CogImageReader, are modified by HttpCogImageInputStream as to not re-request data that was read in the
+header:
 ```
 File size: 52468640
 Reading header with size 16384